Travel and transport – getting around in Spain

 There are several different types of train, which could be confusing at first.
 The AVE (very high speed train) is the flagship service, and runs from Madrid to Barcelona, Sevilla, Málaga, Valladolid and Huesca.
 More stations are planned, connecting Madrid to Alicante and Valencia.
 The AVE also now connects Barcelona to Paris, in a journey that takes 5.5 hours from city centre to city centre.
 Tickets for the AVE are more expensive than for other train services, but if you book early, as you would with budget airlines, you can get good deals at most times of the year.
 Interestingly, you might be able to get a first class ticket for less than an ordinary ticket in the UK.

 Several cities have a metro system, including Madrid, Málaga, Barcelona, Bilbao, Sevilla and Palma de Mallorca.
+In general the stations are well-lit and safe with good signs for connections and metro lines.

 The major companies include ALSA and SARFA, which covers Catalunya.
 A return journey from Madrid to Barcelona (621km/386 miles) will cost in the region of €24-€40, depending on time of day, and time of year.